nidhigiridhar/cse110-w21-group35/README.md

 ## Productoro
 Productoro is a new Pomodoro Timer application.
 Using the Pomodoro technique, Productoro breaks down work in to intervals called pomos as a means to enhances user time management and increase user productivity and focus.
-[Here is the link to our app!](https://nidhigiridhar.github.io/cse110-w21-group35/source/productoro.html)
+[Here is the link to our app!](https://nidhigiridhar.github.io/cse110-w21-group35/source/productoro.html), and [here is the link to our demo video!](https://youtu.be/HGqff-ElEuk)

 ## Purpose
 People are always striving to increase their productivity levels.
 Therefore, maximizing the amount of work completed within a time frame is the major problem.
 However, another part of the problem is that a lack of focus leads to lack of productivity.
 People become distracted and tired while working for a long period without breaks.
 Thus, Productoro intends to address these related issues regarding productivity and focus together.